Chirag: Plot

 Ajay Singh meets Asha Chibber, and is led to believe that she belongs to a wealthy family.
 After a few misunderstandings, he does find out that she is a simple girl living a poor lifestyle.
 Both do fall in love, and Ajay goes to meet Asha's brother, Dr. O.P.
 Chibber, and his wife, Shanti.
 They are pleased to meet him, and Ajay's mother, Gayetridevi visits them and approves of Asha.
 Ajay and Asha get married and settle down.
 After marriage Asha is expected to conceive, but she is unable to do so.
 After a certain incident she also loses her eyesight and becomes dependent on Ajay.
 Frustrated Gayetridevi decides to ask Asha to leave the house while Ajay has gone for a business meeting.
 Asha then goes to live with her brother and sister-in-law who welcome her back with open arms. a little while later Ajay returns and heads to Dr. Chibber's house to collect Asha and bring her back. upon reaching the house, he is met coldly by Dr. Chibber who accuses him of allowing Asha to be abused by her mother-in law.
 Ajay assures him that he wholeheartedly loves Asha and that his mother means no such thing.
 While walking up the stairs to collect Asha from her room, he discovers that she is not there and has attempted to commit suicide by jumping into the raging river below her balcony.
 Dr. Chibber and Ajay rush frantically to search for her, but to no avail.
-Presuming that Asha has died, a heartbroken Ajay returns back home to an anxious Gayetridevi who receives news from him that Asha has died, and her body has not been found.
+Presuming that Asha has died, a heartbroken Ajay returns home to an anxious Gayetridevi who receives news from him that Asha has died, and her body has not been found.
 Asha survives her suicide attempt and is rescued by a washerman and his wife near a riverbank who take her to their home and assist her.
 A few days pass when it is revealed that Asha is finally pregnant with Ajay's child.
 A grieving Ajay subsequently has a car accident and lands in the hospital. when Ajay is discharged, Gayetridevi pressures him into agreeing to an arranged marriage with her secretary's niece as she believes the girl will bear an heir and carry their family legacy forward, as opposed to Asha.
 Unable to oppose his mother, Ajay agrees, promising her that the girl will get married. while still living with the washerman and his wife Asha gives birth to a boy.
 Knowing that the child will grow up without his father, the washerman convinces Asha to return to her husband with their child.
 The day of Ajay's wedding, Asha arrives to her Husband's house and hands her child to Gayetridevi, who is shocked, she runs with the child to stop Ajay's wedding and inform him that Asha is alive and has given birth to his son. the wedding is halted and Gayetridevi apologizes to Asha for her previous bullying. meanwhile Ajay and Asha reunite, embracing each other.
 Thus, ending the story happily.